open/close all folders

 - Big Damn Heroes: Grunwald is about to finish off both Austerlitz and Zeppelin.
 Cue Hertz firing a shot in his arm with a gun he repaired.

 - Can't Hold His Liquor: As Schultz puts it, Hertz doesn't get hungover because he pukes it up too fast.

 - Dark and Troubled Past: Due to the Von Schultheiss reputation it's hinted that Hertz was viewed as a disappointment.
 It's also eventually revealed that he grew up in Zamora, and that a Zamoran Mad Scientist experimented on him at some point before the comic to try and turn him into a Volant - possibly even at his own mother's urging.

 - Deadpan Snarker: He has a sarcastic sense of humor.
 This is especially evident when he's around Roth.

-- Irrational Hatred: For much of the story he hates Zeppelin because her reputation caused Zamoran scientists to experiment on him in the hopes of making more volants.
+- Irrational Hatred: For much of the story he hates Zeppelin, claiming it's because she's just a celebrity compared to the rest of the trainees sacrificing a lot to be there.
+Actually, it's because her father's reputation caused his mother to give him to Zamoran scientists to experiment on him in the hopes of making more volants.
 Later on he realizes that it isn't her fault and becomes less hostile (and in some cases even sympathetic) towards her.

 - The Leader: An impromptu one after the Volant attack.
-Later he's officially promoted to leader of the squad.
+Later he's officially promoted to sergeant and leader of the squad.

 - Not So Stoic: When speaking with Zeppelin.
 At first because his dislike of her made him angry, but later because he began to feel genuine sympathy for her.